 In addition to impacting behavior, trauma can affect your students’ ability to learn in many ways from impaired attention and concentration to difficulty managing emotions and forming healthy peer relationships.
 Trauma-informed yoga aims to create a safe environment for children and teens to learn practical tools to address such symptoms of trauma and help them navigate their daily lives.

-Join leaders in the field Hala Khouri, Kyra Haglund, Chelsea Hylton, and Brynne Caleda on Thursday October 27 at 2:00pm PST // 5:00pm EST for a 60 minute roundtable to explore what trauma looks like in your classroom and how you can support your students through trauma-informed yoga.
+Listen to leaders in the field Hala Khouri, Kyra Haglund, Chelsea Hylton, and Brynne Caleda in this 30 minute roundtable as they explore what trauma looks like in your classroom and how you can support your students through trauma-informed yoga.

 Here’s what you’ll learn in this live workshop…